 We offer numerous articles on the significance of Branding Medical and Healthcare Websites with Content, whether you are using Social Networks for branding and building traffic, or whether your are working on various efforts to enhance your Search Engine Optimization (SEO) results through creative Pull Marketing efforts by providing interesting content and pulling in visitors to your website.
 Making a good first impression while Branding and Social Media for healthcare providers is also important.

+This includes visual aids and speed time to load, and the graphical user interface or GUI capabilities.
 There have been additional studies such as the Performance Testing of GUI Applications (Milan Jovic, Matthias Hauswirth) providing additional evidence of the significance of a first impression.
 This abstract focused on a broader goal of GUI testing to include the validation of performance in addition to functional correctness.
 GUI allows users to interact with electronic devices such as mobile phones, iPads or other electronic devices and it can be a very important part of software applications.
 This is critical when considering an impressionable impact of websites but also medical product software applications.

 12 Tips to Help you Make a Good First Impression:

-Bonus Tip: Try not to make your own impression OF others on the first introduction.
-Do your homework first, get to know the company or individual - explore further.
-Give them a chance, wouldn't you want the same?
+Try not to make your own impression OF others on the first introduction.
+Do your homework first, get to know the company or individual – explore further.
+Give them a chance, wouldn’t you want the same?

 Additional resource for Performance Testing Guidance for Web Applications